netgiro/netgiro.github.io/checkout.md

 ## CheckCart
 [**https://test.netgiro.is/api/checkout/CheckCart**](https://test.netgiro.is/api/swagger/ui/index#!/Checkout/Checkout_CheckCart)

- <br><br>
-- This method needs to be called periodically to check status of cart when customer confirms/rejects cart.
+This method needs to be called periodically to check status of cart when customer confirms/rejects cart.
 - If `ConfirmationType = Automatic or ServerCallback`, this method just tells provider that payment is created.
 - If `ConfirmationType = Manual`, this method tells provider that customer confirmed cart and after that provider needs to confirm it by calling `ConfirmCart`.